met4citizen/Hypergraph/README.md

 A *hypergraph* is a generalization of a graph in which an edge (called *hyperedge*) can join any number of *nodes*.
 In a *hypergraph rewriting system* some initial hypergraph is transformed incrementally by following some abstract *rewriting rule*.
-In each step subhypergraphs with particular canonical form are replaced with other subhypergraphs with different canonical form.
+In these *updating events* subhypergraphs with particular canonical form are replaced with other subhypergraphs with different canonical form.

 For more information about hypergraph rewriting systems and their potential to